NMS05/Phi3-Vision-WebSearch-Agent/ReadMe.md

 ## Solution - Retrieval-Augmented Generation (RAG) with Internet

 What if the Phi3 Vision model could search the internet to retrieve relevant content, enhancing its ability to answer knowledge-intensive queries?
-The primary objective of this repository is to provide a hands-on experience in developing an Internet-based RAG Agent from scratch using the Phi3 Vision model.
+The primary objective of this repository is to develop an Internet-based RAG Agent from scratch using the Phi3 Vision model.

 ## How the Phi3V Agent works?